submah/docker-tutorials/local-docker-registry.md

     <img src="images/private-registry.jpg">

     Go to the registry-client instance and run the following command:

     Now we can access the repository with **host-vm-ip:50000/v2/_catalog**

     ### output
-    ```
+    ```json
     {
         repositories: [ ]
     }
     ```

     ### Using Docker Compose

     Create a file i.e. **docker-compose.yml** and paste the below code

     ```dockerfile